 - date and time of wedding rehearsal

-- the groom’s formal as well as familiar or preferred first name
+- the couple’s formal as well as familiar/preferred first names

-If you move between the issuance of the contract letter and the date of the wedding, please provide updated mailing address information as soon as known to expedite your deposit refund payment after the wedding.
+NOTE: If there is a change of mailing address between the issuance of the contract letter and the date of the wedding, please provide updated mailing address information as soon as known to expedite the deposit refund payment after the wedding.

 There are two ceremony locations available.